 • Central Coast Regional Equity Initiative

-The Regional Equity Initiative is sponsored by the UCSB Blum Center and The Fund for Santa Barbara.
-Our goal is to deepen our understanding of regional disparities, facilitate a region-wide conversation, and support the planning and implementation of initiatives focused on advancing social, health, environmental, and economic equity.
-In collaboration with the USC Equity Research Institute we launched the first Central Coast Regional Equity Study covering Santa Barbara and Ventura counties for 2020-21.
+Here at the Blum Center, our goal is to deepen our understanding of regional inequities and disparities, facilitate a region-wide conversation, and support the planning and implementation of initiatives focused on advancing social, health, environmental, and economic equity.

-• Central Coast Community Labor Project & UCSB LABOR SUMMER Initiative
+• Central Coast Community Labor Project Initiative

 In partnership with the Blum Center, the Central Coast Community Labor Project is offering UCSB students an opportunity to spend their summer learning about community and labor organizing by participating in UCSB LABOR SUMMER!
 In collaboration with the Central Coast Labor Council, students will learn about and apply organizing and research practices as paid interns at Central Coast unions and allied organizations that are working to advance labor and achieve social and economic justice.

-UCSB students are encouraged to submit their application now.
-The application window closes on Friday, April 21st.
 More information, including frequently asked questions, can be found on our Labor Summer page.

 • People's Guide: A Series